Part-Time soldier training

-Week three concentrates on providing the skills required to operate in a fiend environment.
+Week four concentrates on providing the skills required to operate in a field environment.
 The First Aid training received the previous work is further developed in a military context and LSW assessments are finalised.
 Early in the week recruits undertake bayonet training as a combat and physical fitness activity along with development of mental resilience on the ‘flying fox’.
 A confirmatory navigation exercise is conducted along with some battle Physical Training (PT) sessions.
 Some in-barrack lessons occur on military equipment, fieldcraft and orders to prepare recruits to go ‘out bush’.

 The week ends with the recruits deploying to the field environment, where they have theory lessons on patrolling, fieldcraft, navigation and teamwork and then put the theory into practice.
 Skills that are developed here are an essential component for developing the individual within the team in the field a field environment.
 During the field training recruits do not have access to phones or other methods of communicate outside their small team.
 This conditions them to the realities of Army field work in Australia and on operations.